-8.1 Per the Public Housing Capital Fund Final Rule, published 10/24/2013 and effective as of 11/25/2013, BHA is not required to submit P&Es for the open grants or the estimated Annual Statement for CFP14 as part of the Annual Plan.
+8.1 Per the Public Housing Capital Fund Final Rule, published 10/24/2013 and effective as of 11/25/2013, BHA is not required to submit P&Es for the open grants or the proposed Annual Statement for CFP15 as part of the Annual Plan.
 See 24CFR Part 905.300 (7) and (8) (page 63777 of the Federal Register).
-P&Es for FY10, 11, 12, and 13 are on file at BHA.
-The proposed CFP14 Annual Statement was available during the Annual Plan public comment and hearing period and will be submitted to HUD when the ACC becomes available later this year.
+P&Es for open grants including FY 11, 12, 13, and 14 are on file at BHA.
+The proposed CFP15 Annual Statement was available during the Annual Plan public comment and hearing period and will be submitted to HUD when the ACC becomes available later this year.

 Capital Fund Program Five-Year Action Plan.
 As part of the submission of the Annual Plan, PHAs must complete and submit the Capital Fund Program Five-Year Action Plan, form HUD-50075.2, and subsequent annual updates (on a rolling basis, e.g., drop current year, and add latest year for a five year period).
 Large capital items must be included in the Five-Year Action Plan.
-BHA did not develop a new Five-Year Action Plan this year.
-Please see the approved Five-Year Action Plan that was submitted with the FY13 Annual Agency Plan last year.
-This years FY14 Annual Statement is essentially excerpted from Year Two of that previously-approved Five -Year Plan.